Your committee

 Tony Read - Treasurer (treasurer)

-Tony has been cycling around Leeds for work, leisure and general utility purposes for at least 25 years.
-He’s glad the number of cyclists is increasing but dismayed at the lack of quality provision for them.
+Tony has been cycling around Leeds for work, leisure and general utility purposes for at least 30 years.
+He’s glad the number of cyclists is increasing but dismayed at the lack of quality, joined-up provision for them.
 Having also cycled in various parts of Europe, especially the Netherlands, he knows how much better things could be.
 He's also concerned about air quality, driver behaviour, and the serious threat of climate change.

 Ursula has been a member of the Campaign for several years and mainly cycles as part of day-to-day life.
 "Although I have seen improvements in cycle facilities in Leeds since I moved here over 20 years ago," she says, "there is clearly much more to do and the progress seems to have been relatively slow.
 The commitment and hard work that others have put into the campaign has made me want to give something back.
 Occasionally I lead easy and intermediate rides, but want to cater for people who aren’t necessarily confident cyclists or into pushing themselves to ever-increasing distances and speeds!
 The more cycling can become an ordinary way of life for a wider range of people, the more we have a realistic prospect of achieving the Campaign’s aims."